 In the event the difficulty cannot be resolved by the steps above, the Chairman of the MICoG, in coordination with the Director, ICAO Regional Office, will propose the appropriate forum for resolution of the difficulty.

-Specific allocations of Mode S Interrogator Codes to installations currently implemented or planned for implementation within the next few years are contained in the Attachment to EUR Doc 024 - SSR Mode S Interrogator Code (IC) Allocations for the EUR Region.
+Specific allocations of Mode S Interrogator Codes to installations currently implemented or planned for implementation within the next few years are available on the MICA website.
+More information about the access to the MICA website is provided in the Attachment to EUR Doc 024.